copilot-example-voting-app/cdk-workshop/README.md

 Now we need to make sure that the latest version of AWS Cloud Development Kit inside of the Cloud9 development environment.

-Run `cdk` to ensure that AWS Cloud Development Kit is preinstalled in this environment.
-If not try following the [official getting started docs on how to install AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).
+If you run `cdk` you will see that AWS Cloud Development Kit is preinstalled in this environment.
+But this is not the latest version.
+Try following the [official getting started docs on how to install AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html).

 <details>
   <summary>Give me a hint</summary>